canro91/canro91.github.io/_posts/2023-03-06-NullableOperatorsAndReferences.md

 cover-alt: "<PutYourCoverAltHere>"
 ---

-In the [previous post of this series]({% post_url 2023-02-20-WhatNullReferenceExceptionIs %}), we covered two things to avoid the NullReferenceException: we should check for `null` before accessing the members of an object and check the input parameters of our methods.
+In the [previous post of this series]({% post_url 2023-02-20-WhatNullReferenceExceptionIs %}), we covered two ideas to avoid the NullReferenceException: we should check for `null` before accessing the members of an object and check the input parameters of our methods.

 Let's see some new C# operators to simplify null checking and a new feature to better signal possible `null` references.